Puerto Princesa: Television networks

 All of the major television broadcasting channels' regional offices are located in the city.
-ABS-CBN Corporation expanded its network in Palawan by establishing ABS-CBN Palawan, which operates ABS-CBN channel 7 Puerto Princesa, ABS-CBN Sports and Action Palawan DYAP-AM and MOR!
-Local shows such as TV Patrol Palawan are broadcast throughout the region via ABS-CBN Regional, which is also stationed in the city.
-Bandera News Philippines's airs shows via channel 40 Local Shows Such as Alerto 38, GMA Network's channel 12 and GMA News TV channel 27 are also available.
+Advanced Media Broadcasting System; ALLTV2 Channel 7 are broadcast through which is also stationed in the city.
+Bandera News Philippines's airs shows via channel 40 Local Shows Such as Alerto 38, TV5 Channel 29, (RPTV and One Sports DTV Channel 18), GMA Network's channel 12 and GTV channel 27 (Heart of Asia and I Heart Movies DTV Channel 15) are also available.